tqre/archlive/README.md

 I had to make a .gitignore file to my working directory, so large amounts of files created by the setup (/releng/{out,work}/) are not included needlessly.

+On a test laptop, the stick boots now with secure boot enabled.
+Testing it soon on different hardware.

 Next I'm going to make commits that makes a working default salt minion configuration to be included in the .iso file.

-Have to be able to load the whole system into ram, this looks like a promising start:
+Have to be able to load the whole system into ram, made some configurations to /archis_sys.cfg

+Doesn't seem to work yet.
+I'll take a look into this when I get some more time.

 https://github.com/arcmags/ramroot/blob/master/ramroot